 More on the astronomical meaning of the royal regalia

-By now, most of the associations with the astronomy should be obvious.
+By now, most of the associations with astronomy should be obvious.
 But perhaps there is even more than meets the eye.
-The crown can be the symbol of zodiac, but also the planet Saturn, whose ring was not unknown to ancient cultures.
-The path of Saturn through zodiac depicts the furthest boundaries of our solar system.
+The crown can be the symbol of the zodiac, but also the planet Saturn, whose ring was not unknown to ancient cultures.
+The path of Saturn through the zodiac depicts the furthest boundaries of our solar system.
 The sword is, of course, a symbol of the war-god Mars.
 And the staff was a common attribute of Hermes/Mercury and its other equivalents.
 As we saw, both the throne and the orb are attributes of Zeus/Jupiter.
 And the cape, or a mantle, the only “female” attribute, would represent Venus.

 Even the lunar nodes, an important element of ancient astronomy, could be represented by a pair of dragons, snakes, or other dual animals that usually adorn the thrones.
-The seated person, therefore, represents the union of the Moon (mind) Sun (soul) and the Earth (body).
+The seated person, therefore, represents the union of the Moon (mind) Sun (soul), and the Earth (body).
 In this way, he is the true ruler of earth and sky, a manifestation of the cosmic order.

-It is evident that the royal (and priestly) regalia goes back to the dawn of human civilization.
+The royal (and priestly) regalia goes back to the dawn of human civilization.
 Its symbolism speaks volumes about the first leaders of our race.
 They were seers, astronomers, and masters of time and destiny.
 Like cape-wearing superman, they were more than human – enlightened beings.
 But as it usually happens, this golden age had to end.
 The greed and corruption took over the wheel, and only the symbolism remained.

-The astrology was pushed aside centuries ago, to give way to modern science.
+Astrology was pushed aside centuries ago, to give way to modern science.
 But the leaders of western civilization did not move away from it.
 True, they do not wear mantles anymore (except the Pope) but they still use the same symbols, although more concealed.
 Fake nimbuses of saints that we often see behind the faces of politicians on our TV screens, made with the clever use of photography, are a good example.
 But astronomical symbolism goes much deeper.
 It exists even in the logos, sculptures, and architecture of the world’s most important organizations.
 In short, these archetypes still affect our subconscious mind, just as they affected the minds of our ancestors thousands of years ago.
 The only question is, does our elite care to truly understand what these symbols represent, or do they only care about holding the world in their hand.